Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 - **Indian_pines**

-**Indian_pines数据集由美国印第安纳州上空的机载可见光/红外成像光谱仪 (AVIRIS) 收集。可在https://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes获取， 它包含 145 × 145 像素，空间分辨率约为 20 m。 去除 20 个水吸收带（104-105、150-163 和 220）后，使用 400 至 2500 nm 范围内的 200 个吸收带。 图4展示了Indian_pines数据集上的原始图像、Ground Truth以及其16个地物类别标签与每个类别的像素数目。**
+**The Indian Pines dataset was collected by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) over Indiana, USA.
+It is publicly accessible at https://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes and comprises 145 × 145 pixels with a spatial resolution of approximately 20 m.
+After removing 20 water absorption bands (104–105, 150–163, and 220), 200 spectral bands covering the wavelength range from 400 to 2500 nm are used.
+Figure 4 displays the original image, the ground truth map, and the corresponding 16 land-cover class labels along with the pixel count for each category.**